Home » Recipes » Popular » Baking » Peanut Butter Marshmallow Squares – Confetti Squares

 Please leave a comment on the blog or share a photo on Instagram

+IF YOU TRIED THESE BUTTERSCOTCH SQUARES PLEASE LEAVE A COMMENT AND STAR RATING.
 I LOOK FORWARD TO SEEING YOUR CREATIONS!
-YOU CAN PIN THIS RECIPE ON PINTEREST OR SHARE ON INSTAGRAM BY TAGGING @basicswithbails and #basicswithbails
+YOU CAN PIN THESE CONFETTI SQUARES ON PINTEREST OR SHARE ON INSTAGRAM BY TAGGING @basicswithbails and #basicswithbails

 bailey